 Taking in the new information that had presented itself before her, Nora remained quiet and began to pray to anyone who would listen to her plea, to not break apart all that she had left.
 To Nora, both Robyn and Diana as well as Nathan, Felix, and Elliot were all just as much a part of her family as Samantha was.
 No matter how small it was or broken it seemed to be to outsiders, she had vowed long ago to protect the few people who she had left, but it wasn’t until now that she realized that there were things even she couldn’t protect them from and her heart clenched in agony.
 Sam excused herself silently out of the waiting area to go to the restroom and Nora could only nod in acknowledgment.

-Nora wanted to cry, yet no matter how much she wanted to she knew that crying would not solve anything.
-In the end all she could do was hope for the best.
-Taking in several deep breaths, she slowly counted to ten hoping the gut wrenching feeling would eventually dissipate.
+Nora wanted to burst into tears, yet no matter how much she wanted to she knew that crying would not solve anything.
+In the end, all she could do was hope for the best.
+Taking in several deep breaths, she slowly counted to ten hoping the gut-wrenching feeling would eventually dissipate.
 Having managed to get her emotions in check, Nora was able to somewhat return to a level-headed state.

 “Have her parents been contacted yet?”
 Nora directed her attention back to Diana.

 “Yeah, but it’s not as if it made any difference,” Diana spat bitterly before taking in a shaky breath, “Her Mom was too hungover to give a damn and it’s not as if calling her Dad made a difference.”

 Nora’s face hardened in response.
 Her blood couldn’t help but boil every time she was reminded of the fact that Robyn’s deadbeat parents didn’t care enough about their daughter to at least have the decency to make sure she was all right.
 Robyn had always been the outspoken one of the group, but even she had things she preferred to keep to herself.
 Although she rarely spoke of it, Robyn’s home life wasn’t the best growing up.